mattermost/docs/source/deployment/mobile-app-deployment.rst

 There are VPN options which depend on the requirements of your organization.
 You should also consider the demands/needs of your user.
 Regardless, this can impact your approach to mobile deployment.

-For the Mattermost mobile application, we’ll discuss  two options, a Device VPN or Per-app VPN.
+For the Mattermost mobile application, we’ll discuss two options: a device VPN or per-app VPN.

     **Note:** We suggest `following our recommended steps <https://docs.mattermost.com/mobile/mobile-appstore-install.html>`_ to secure your deployment.